Andrew Wells: The Trio

-Andrew was introduced in season 6 as part of The Trio, a group of nerds who thought of themselves as supervillains.
-This group included Jonathan, an acquaintance of Buffy and her friends, and Warren, a misogynist with delusions of grandeur.
-The Trio attempted a number of crimes that were usually thwarted by Buffy.
-Their crimes were mainly harmless until Warren killed his ex-girlfriend Katrina.
-Buffy defeated them one more time during a robbery attempt, with Warren escaping but Andrew and Jonathan getting caught.
-Warren took his revenge on Buffy by shooting her, accidentally killing Willow's girlfriend, Tara, in the process.
-In her grief, Willow killed Warren and attempted to kill Andrew and Jonathan.
-Buffy broke Andrew and Jonathan out of jail to keep them out of Willow's grasp.
-The duo escaped to Mexico before they could be brought back to jail.
+Andrew is introduced in season 6 as part of The Trio, a group of nerds who thought of themselves as supervillains.
+This group includes Jonathan, an acquaintance of Buffy and her friends, and Warren, a misogynist with delusions of grandeur.
+The Trio attempts a number of crimes that are usually thwarted by Buffy.
+These crimes are mostly harmless until Warren kills his ex-girlfriend Katrina.
+Buffy defeats them one more time during a robbery attempt; Warren escapes but Andrew and Jonathan get caught.
+Warren takes his revenge on Buffy by shooting her, accidentally killing Willow's girlfriend, Tara, in the process.
+In her grief, Willow kills Warren and attempts kill Andrew and Jonathan.
+Buffy breaks Andrew and Jonathan out of jail to keep them out of Willow's grasp.
+The duo escapes to Mexico before they can be brought back to jail.

 Andrew's Return

-While in Mexico, Andrew was visited by what he believed was Warren's ghost but was actually an ancient entity called the First Evil.
-Andrew killed Jonathan under the influence of the First Evil and was eventually captured by Buffy and her friends.
-He was resentful of them but eventually showed remorse for his actions, especially killing Jonathan, and joined them in their fight after the First Evil.
-He survived the final battle.
+While in Mexico, Andrew is visited by what he believes to be Warren's ghost but is actually an ancient entity called the First Evil.
+Andrew kills Jonathan under the influence of the First Evil and is eventually captured by Buffy and her friends.
+He is initially resentful of them but eventually shows remorse for his actions, especially for killing Jonathan, and joins them in their fight against the First Evil.
+He survives the final battle.